 - If possible, avoid ultra-high temperature pasteurized (UHT) milk.
 It will be labelled UHT.
 UHT pasteurization tends to break down the proteins in milk necessary to make yogurt.

 - I used Chobani Plain Greek Yogurt for the starter yogurt with live cultures.
 Use your preferred yogurt.
 The end product takes on the smell and flavor of the starter yogurt.

 - This recipe will yield close to a half gallon of yogurt.
-For a large batch follow the measurements below.
 Do not exceed the fill line of your electric pressure cooker.
+For a large batch follow these measurements below:

 - 1 gallon milk

 - 1/2 cup liquid honey or 1 tbsp vanilla extract (optional sweeteners)